fmalina/revisions-blocl/help/internet.md

 days.
 When browsing through adverts you may still notice some properties may not provide it.
 If that's the case with your property or the one your interested in, it’s always best to first ask the landlord if they are willing to provide wireless broadband access.
-Don’t worry if they won’t because:
+Don't worry if they won't because:

 Portable wireless broadband (mobile broadband)
 ----------------------------------------------